 The Conic Hill walk is a short, but steep hike from Balmaha, which takes you to the summit of Conic Hill.
 From the top the views out across Loch Lomond and its many islands are truly incredible.
 This is a great walk, especially if looking for something a little bit shorter.

 Get a weekly dose of discounts and inspiration for adventure lovers

-From the car park in Balmaha find the footpath that leads off from the very back of the car park.
-The small footpath leads you to a T-junction, turn right here onto the larger track.
-Follow this track to a second junction and turn left.
+To start the Conic Hill walk, set out on the distinctive path directly from the car park.
+Walk along the mall footpath until you arrive at a T-junction, head right here onto the larger track.
+Follow this trail to a second junction and turn left.
 This section of the hike is part of the West Highland Way, and it is marked by a thistle symbol.

 Stay on the main path as it swings right around the back of Conic Hill and continues at a gentler climb.